mmistakes/made-mistakes-jekyll/terms/index.md

 ### Attribution

-If you're inclined to show credit, then a link back to the source article attributed to either [Made Mistakes](http://mademistakes.com) or [Michael Rose](http://mademistakes.com) is good enough for me.
-If you don't want to show credit, hey that's cool too.
+If you're inclined to give credit --- a link back to the source article attributed to either [Made Mistakes]({{ site.url }}) or [Michael Rose]({{ site.url }}) is good enough for me.
+If you don't want to attribute my content, hey that's cool too.
 Just don't go stealing my stuff and republishing it as your own.